 Spam.
 Mystery meat.
 No thanks.
 Nasty.
 Who eats that stuff?
 I wanted nothing to do with Spam.
 I didn’t even know what Spam was – only that it was something to be avoided at all costs.
-I heard that it was popular in Hawaii and that there, people eat Spam on their sushi.
+I heard that it was popular in Hawaii and that there, people eat it on rice as Spam musubi.
 Really??
 Then, Heidi Berger posted several times on my Facebook page about Spam cupcakes.
 “Trust me when I say Spam cupcakes are NOT gross ;-),” she insisted.

 I didn’t trust Heidi.
 I knew that Spam cupcakes would be gross because Spam is disgusting – meat in a can just isn’t right (I blindly thought, having never ingested it).
 Would homemade Spam be better?
 What gives Spam its flavor, and could I make a version myself that I would feel comfortable eating?
 Would my homemade version of Spam then make for a tasty cupcake flavor?
 I had to find out.

 As many of you know, Spam stands for spiced ham.
 It’s made with pork shoulder and ham.
 The ingredient list is actually quite small and contains nothing too scary: Pork with Ham, Salt, Water, Modified Potato Starch, Sugar, Sodium Nitrite.
 Before I made my homemade Spam, I had to buy a can to see what it tasted like.

 I found that Spam tastes like salty ham – very, very salty ham.
 It wasn’t nearly as bad as legend had it.
 If I ever bought Spam again, I would definitely buy the low-sodium version [paid link].

 Why Bother Making Homemade Spam?